227 – Another Form of Human Trafficking: Child and Forced Marriage

 - Poverty, gender norms, and the caste system perpetuate child and forced marriages, especially in rural areas in India and Cambodia.

-- Although in India child marriage is illegal, there is a lack of implementation strategies through the nation that allows this form of human trafficking to continue at high rates.
+- Although in India child marriage is illegal, there is a lack of implementation strategies throughout the nation that allows this form of human trafficking to continue at high rates.

 Are you enjoying the show?